Summary Disclosure Statement

 Our phone system is relatively simplistic and could be moved or replaced within hours and our phones can be forwarded in a fraction of that time.
 The rest of our office equipment is generic and can be readily replaced.

 We would make every effort to remain in compliance in the event of a disaster.
 We have transferred much of the required paperwork to a digital format that is backed up and off site.
-We will be working to place a substantial portion of the other paper documents that we utilized in this format also.
-We are always in contact with our Compliance Department at Woodbury Financial Services.
-Woodbury Financial Services compliance department would be one of the first resources we would contact in the event of a disaster to ensure that we remain in compliance and would follow their directions.
+We will be working to place a substantial portion of the other paper documents that we utilized in this format.
+We are always in contact with our Compliance Department at LPL Financial.
+LPL Financial compliance department would be one of the first resources we would contact in the event of a disaster to ensure that we remain in compliance and would follow their directions.

 We do not utilize any third party venders that are so unique that they could not be replaced with a competitor.